mtfoley/docker-php-mysql/README.md

 - The instruction of ```command: --default-authentication-plugin=mysql_native_password``` in docker-compose.yml.
 This was needed because in MySQL v8, there was a change in the default authentication plugin, and the mysql library in PHP (and probably in other stacks wouldn't be compatible).
 - The use of a custom network "app-net" in docker-compose.yml.
 - The use of a hostname to connect to the MySQL.
 I left the "hostname" configuration option in the docker-compose.yml, but in the end, the PHP container uses the service name ("db") as the hostname to connect to the database.
-- I got so tired of making fine adjustments on the PHP container to help it connect to the MySQL, and it wasn't until toward the end that I figured out I could try things out using the PHP executable in interactive mode in order to make finadjustments to function calls: ```docker exec --it [CONTAINER] php -a```
+- I got so tired of making fine adjustments on the PHP container to help it connect to the MySQL, and it wasn't until toward the end that I figured out I could try things out using the PHP executable in interactive mode in order to make fine adjustments to function calls: ```docker exec --it [CONTAINER] php -a```

 TODO:
 - On my machine, it takes a few seconds before src/index.php successfully connects to the MySQL database.
 Would be good to look into how to force the db container to start first.